Noa Leatomu

-Noa Johanna Christina Cornelia Leatomu (born 7 November 2003) is a professional footballer who plays as a full-back.
+Noa Johanna Christina Cornelia Leatomu (born 7 November 2003) is a professional footballer who plays as a wing-back or winger.
 Born in the Netherlands, she represents Indonesia at international level.

 Early life and background

 Leatomu was born in Roermond, Netherlands.
 She is of Indonesian descent, with her Indonesian heritage coming from her father, who is from Maluku.
 Growing up in the Netherlands, she was surrounded by a large Indonesian family and learned the language through her father.
 Noa showed an early interest in various sports, including athletics, badminton, and tennis, before focusing primarily on football.

 Club career

 Leatomu began her football journey in 2013, playing for local amateur club, SVC 2000.

 She later moved to Germany to join Alemannia Aachen, a second-division club, where she developed her skills for two years.
 After returning to the Netherlands, she joined the youth team of FC Eindhoven, followed by Fortuna Sittard, where she continues her career.

 Noa also briefly played with Genk B in Belgium from the 2023–24 season.
 In the 2024–25 season, she returned to Alemannia Aachen.